-Exercise-induced Bronchospasm In Children
+Exercise-Induced Bronchospasm in Children

-What is exercise-induced bronchospasm?
+What is exercise-induced bronchospasm (EIB)?

 What are the signs and symptoms of EIB?

 Symptoms usually are worst 5 to 10 minutes after exercise stops and last for 20 to 30 minutes.
 Your child may have any of the following: